A Year of Formation: Reflections from the Class of 2025-2026

 As a growing man, I did not realize the amount of emotions that I had tucked down inside my heart.
 I decided to pursue counseling that was offered through the Fellows, and I think this was one of the best decisions of the year.
 Through counseling, I have been able to unpack a lot of my story, better understand preconceived beliefs, and current emotions to then put into words and themes.

+I have learned that God cares about vocation broadly, not only vocational ministry.
 Ultimately, I have more language for my gifts, what motivates me, and I can live out of freedom to pursue things I enjoy doing for the Lord!

 God is not bound by our limited conceptions of His goodness…I have come to recognize that none of us fully knows God to the depth or capacity we often assume we do, which is a merciful gift.
 No one will ever have all the answers, despite what it may seem.